Shunsuke Kazama: Career

 Mostly known as an actor, Kazama's musical career is basically non-existent, except for a few units at the beginning.
 So he was happy to receive a present from fellow Johnny and long time friend (Arashi's) Masaki Aiba.
 On 28 September 2023, at the last airing of the program VS Damashii in which both appeared, Aiba as "captain" and he as "assistant captain".
 Aiba gifted Kazama (and all the Damashii members) a CD copy of the show's theme song "New Again!
 Again and again!" saying, "Congratulations on your CD debut, Kazama-kun", to what Kazama responded, "This is the first CD that includes my voice in 26 years (of my entertainment career)."

 It was announced on 16 December 2023 that Kazama would be leaving the agency by year's end, to work as a freelance actor.

+After over 7 years as Monday personality in the Nippon Television morning show "Zip!" it was announced that Kazama would leave on March 23, 2026.

+A long–time fan of all things Disney, it was announced that Kazama would be appointed as a special supporter of the "Pixar World Exhibition" to be held at Crevia Base Tokyo in Toyosu, Tokyo from March 20, 2026.
+The "Mundo Pixar Experience" has already toured 7 cities as of February 2026, including Barcelona (Spain), Rio de Janeiro (Brazil), Seoul (South Korea) and London (United Kingdom).
+Kazama was excited to have in Tokyo the exhibition were people can visit life-size sets of different Pixar movies.

+On March 4, 2026, it was announced that Kazama, together with Yūmi Nagashima, was appointed as presenter for the JR East's Train Channel's Train TV's new program Urban Information Navigator GoodMove! (都市型情報ナビゲーター GOODMOVE!, Toshigata jōhō nabigētā GOODMOVE).
+The program's contents will include from useful information for daily life to current trends and popular places to visit, all information tailored to consumers' daily commutes.